thiagu-raju/ops-compose/README.md

 # Compose — Docker Operator

-Docker Compose Operator for for the provision of infrastructures for stage or production environments.
+Docker Compose Operator for the provision of infrastructures for stage or production environments.

 ### System Requirements